Mercenaries 2: World in Flames: Plot

 Following the events of the Second Korean War, the Mercenary and their technical support advisor Fiona Taylor leave Executive Operations to work independently.
-Three years later, the Mercenary is referred to a contract in Venezuela by Blanco: a Liberian who the Mercenary had worked with in Dakar.
-Blanco introduces them to Ramon Solano - a billionaire software entrepreneur with family ties to drug trafficking.
-Using his connections, Solano had convinced General Carlos Carmona and large portions of the Venezuelan Army to overthrow the government.
-However, General Carmona had since been captured by loyalist army units - leading Solano to hire the Mercenary to rescue him.
+Three years later, the Mercenary is referred to a contract in Venezuela by Blanco, a Liberian who the Mercenary had worked with in Dakar.
+Blanco introduces them to Ramon Solano, a billionaire software entrepreneur with family ties to drug trafficking.
+Using his connections, Solano had convinced General Carlos Carmona and large portions of the Venezuelan Army to overthrow the Venezuelan government, but General Carmona had since been captured by a group of loyalist army units, leading Ramon Solano to hire the Mercenary to rescue him.